jdbeutel/ics699-docs/finalReport/finalReport.md

 The difficulty is that sharing a third party's contact information with second parties involves some wicked problems.

-Suppose that my grandmother does not use the app, so I input her address myself.
-I know that she would want my brother to have her new address, and I trust him to share it appropriately, but how far does that trust go?
+Suppose that a user, Alan, has a grandmother who does not use the app, so he inputs her address himself.
+He knows that she would want his brother to have her new address, and he trusts him to share it appropriately, but how far does that trust go?
 If he shares it with his wife, can she share it with her friends?
-If my grandmother finally starts using the app, and asserts her privacy preferences, do they apply to the information that other users have input about her?
+If Alan's grandmother finally starts using the app, and asserts her privacy preferences, do they apply to the information that other users have input about her?
 Who owns that information?
 What cognitive model and UI would support this?
 Would enough contextual integrity (Nissenbaum, 2004) be provided by showing from whom the information or update came?

-### unification ###
+## unification ##

 Different users will have different relations to the same contact.
 If the app lacks good support for that, then it will not sustain the